SkillsFundingAgency/das-providerapprenticeshipsservice/README.md

 #### Requirements

+- Ensure you have the latest .pfx certificates for employer and provider in both Local Machine and Current User certificate stores (DevOps can assist)
 - Install [.NET Framework 4.6.2](https://dotnet.microsoft.com/download/dotnet-framework/net462)
 - Install [Visual Studio 2019](https://www.visualstudio.com/downloads/) with these workloads:
     - ASP.NET and web development